 There are also wider health risks that can arise from DSE work, including upper limb problems and backache.
 Injuries are much more likely to arise if employees use equipment for long periods without a break, and where the workstation is not set up properly for the user.

-These are the most commonly-reported problems experienced by employees who use display screen equipment:
+These are the most reported problems experienced by employees who use display screen equipment:

 Ever wondered if blue light glasses might be the answer to your screen-related vision problems?